Landscape and environmental change in Glacier National Park, Montana

 Geologists hiking through the high country of Glacier National Park

 When: July 5 – August 5, 2022 (tentative)

 Where: St. Paul/Minneapolis, Minnesota (introduction and lab work) and Glacier National Park, Montana (field work)

-Who: Seven students, and project leaders Dr. Kelly MacGregor (Macalester College, [email protected]), Dr. Dan Maxbauer (Carleton College), and Dr. Amy Myrbo (geoscience and diversity consultant).
+Who: Six students, and project leaders Dr. Kelly MacGregor (Macalester College, [email protected]) and Dr. Amy Myrbo (geoscience consultant).